 Another term which tends to be used interchangeably with personalised medicine is ‘precision medicine’.
 Doctors and scientists often use ‘precision medicine’ when they are talking about basing patient care on genetic factors – for example, treating a patient with a therapy that specifically targets a particular genetic alteration found in that patient’s genome.

 How do you personalise medicine?

 To be able to tailor treatment to the individual (or ‘personalise’ medicine), detailed information about each individual’s disease needs to be gathered.

-In the Zero Childhood Cancer Program (ZERO), learning about a child’s cancer begins with the comprehensive analysis of a sample of that child’s tumour.
+In the Zero Childhood Cancer Program, learning about a child’s cancer begins with the comprehensive analysis of a sample of that child’s tumour.
 This means examining the molecules inside the cancer cells to try to identify the precise molecular characteristics and genetic changes that are driving the growth of that cancer.
-For example, there may be a particular genetic alteration (for example, a mutation on a particular gene) that is allowing the cancer to thrive.
+For example, there may be a particular genetic alteration (such as a mutation of a particular gene) that is allowing the cancer to thrive.

-Once the molecular drivers of the child’s cancer are understood, the challenge is to find a therapy capable of targeting those drivers − a treatment that will be effective against that child’s cancer.
-Ideally, the treatment will be one that specifically target the child’s cancer cells and leave their normal cells unharmed, thereby minimising any damaging side-effects.
+Once the molecular drivers of the child’s cancer are understood, the challenge is to find a therapy that will be effective against that child’s cancer.
+Ideally, the treatment will be one that specifically targets the child’s cancer cells and leaves their healthy cells unharmed, thereby minimising any damaging side-effects.